-Today Lindsey shares her tips for Barcelona's quirkiest neighborhood with a Gracia neighborhood guide.
-I've spent months living in Gracia these past few years, and agree with her that it's one of Barcelona's best neighborhoods!
+Today Lindsey shares her tips for Barcelona's quirkiest area with a Gracia neighborhood guide.
+I've spent months living in Gracia over the past several years, and I agree that it's one of Barcelona's best neighborhoods!

 Visiting Gracia after experiencing the hustle and bustle of central Barcelona almost feels like stepping into another world.
-With a charming small-town feel and authenticity around every picturesque corner, you might even get the feeling that you've been transported to a picturesque Catalan village.
+With a charming small-town vibe and authenticity around every corner, you might even get the feeling that you've been transported to a picturesque Catalan village.

 Centuries ago, that would have been exactly the case.
 Until 1897, Gracia existed as a completely separate town!
 As Barcelona continued expanding, however, it officially annexed Gracia, incorporating it into the metropolitan, cosmopolitan world of the Catalan capital.